This guide was last updated 8 November 2022

 Paperwork is a huge part of any finance application, and development finance is no different.
 In fact, due to the loan taking into account the future value of the property, there is more paperwork than usual.
 Before talking to a lender, a developer needs to provide:

 If you’re thinking about applying for development finance then, strictly speaking, you don’t need a broker.
-However, it’s widely considered a good idea.
+However, it’s widely considered a good idea as they can make the process much easier and stress free.
 Each development is very different and as such, they are underwritten by lenders on an individual basis.
 A broker will be able to ensure that what a lender offers you is in your best interests.
 After an initial consultation, our experienced team will see that you are placed with the most appropriate lender to achieve your goals.

 With a broker, you can expect greater clarity regarding how much your loan will cost and a deal that’s best suited to your circumstances.
 As early as possible, we can give you an indication of the interest rate and terms you can expect to be offered, and can make sure your application is seen by the lender best-placed to assist you.
 We also know exactly what lenders require in a project overview and can help you produce a well-crafted tailored proposal.
 Once the application is submitted, we’ll keep you posted on its progress and negotiate on your behalf where necessary.

-If you’d like to know more about development finance and how we at Coreco can help you get in touch via our contact page – we look forward to hearing from you.
+If you’d like to know more about development finance and how we at Coreco can help you, call 0207 220 5110 now or arrange a call using the form below.